How Much Space Between Oven And Cabinets?

 Budget

 Doing it yourself may cut installation costs, but you will still need to buy the materials.
-This may require cutting into existing cabinetry and even the drywall and putting in an electrical outlet or gas line.
+This may require cutting into existing cabinetry and even the drywall and installing an electrical outlet or gas line.

 Lifestyle

 Other lifestyle factors to consider are physical health and height.
-A wall oven is easier to use for baking if your knees are shot or if you are tall and need to transfer a heavy pan or pot from the oven to the countertop.
+If your knees are tall, a wall oven is easier for baking, and you must transfer a heavy pan or pot from the oven to the countertop.

 How Far Should the Oven From the Wall?